brendt/stitcher.io/src/data/blog/performance-101-building-the-better-web.md

 Another important concept to understand is static HTML pages.
 In the end, they are what's served to the user.
 There's no need to generate pages on the fly, while the user is waiting to see the result.
 Dynamic websites abuse the user's time for the sake of easy development.
 Now I'm not saying dynamic websites are bad.
 What I do say is that every dynamic system should have the technology in place to exclude the dynamic phase from the request/response cycle.
 More on that topic later.
 If you're into real static websites, [https://staticgen.com](https://www.staticgen.com/) is a good place to find the right tool for your needs.

 Moving on to responsive images.
-Possibly the number one optimisation when it comes to bandwith usage.
+Possibly the number one optimisation when it comes to bandwidth usage.
 The responsive images spec is designed to address the issue of large images, or render blocking JavaScript workarounds.
 It's completely backwards compatible (I'm talking to you Edge), and has a good chance of improving your website's loading time: [https://responsiveimages.org](https://responsiveimages.org/).

 ### Backend development

 I've already mentioned dynamic websites in the previous section.
 They are of course a must in the modern web; but you should think about which pages need to render things on the fly, and which could be cacheable.
 There are many layers of caching possible on the server side.
 We'll discuss eg. Varnish cache later in this post.
-Caching your backend code will highly depend on the kind of language and framwork you're using.
+Caching your backend code will highly depend on the kind of language and framework you're using.
 The most important thing to mention about caching is that you shouldn't view your cache as a layer "on top" of your application.
 It should be an integral part of all the code you write.

 As a PHP developer, I'm used to the strict request/response lifecycle every PHP web application goes through.
 There are also a lot of other languages which provide the same logic for web applications.
 This approach is very easy to reason about, but it means the application has to be bootstrapped from scratch for every single request.
 Libraries like [ReactPHP](http://reactphp.org/) or [AMP](https://github.com/amphp/amp) address this issue by enabling the developer to handle multiple requests from a single bootstrapped application.
 Asynchronous and parallel applications add a lot of complexity at first, and might be very difficult to wrap your head around.
 But it might very well mean a huge decrease in response time.